 Teachers craft experiences which sharpen students’ growing intellectual capacities and strengthen their powers of judgment, while students take on more responsibilities for their own education.
 They participate in foreign exchange programs, they give back through social service internships, and they immerse themselves in senior projects.

-The Waldorf curriculum does not limit learning to the classroom but brings the student into the world.
-Each year the curriculum includes an appropriate vocational practicum or outdoor adventure.
+The Waldorf curriculum does not limit learning to the classroom, but rather, it brings the student into the world.
+Each year the curriculum includes an appropriate vocational practicum (like an internship) and several outdoor adventures.

 Foreign Exchange Program: The students can readily participate in foreign exchange programs with Waldorf Schools in Europe and in other parts of the world.
-During the last 20 years, Kimberton has had exchanges with schools in Europe, South America, and some Kimberton students have attended schools in Australia and New Zealand.
+For over 20 years, Kimberton has had exchanges with schools in Europe, South America, Australia, and New Zealand.

-Senior Projects: During their Senior year, our students are given the opportunity to show personal initiative and independence in a study or project of their choice.
+Senior Projects: During their 12th grade year, our students are given the opportunity to show personal initiative and independence in a study or project of their choice.
 Recent projects include filmmaking; writing, directing and starring in a one-act play; landscape gardening; and gourmet cooking.

 Community Service Program: The Community Service Program starts in Grade 9 and encourages students to develop a concern and willingness to help those with special needs in our society.
-Last year our 90 high school students clocked over 5000 community service hours.
+In an average year our 90 high school students clock over 5,000 community service hours.

 Activities Requirement: To fulfill the activities requirement, each High School student participates in at least one after-school activity each year.
 Students who pursue extra-curricular activities outside of school may request to have such an activity fulfill the activities requirement for two of their four years in the school.